Unlike other otters that catch prey with their mouths, this species uses their partially webbed paws, short claws, and sensitive fingers.

 - Bonded quickly with Peeta, and likes to put her tail over his head

-- Two females and one male born in a nesting box behind the scenes on October 7, 2017
+- The pups were born in a nesting box behind the scenes on October 7, 2017

 - Are carefully watched over by first-time parents Peeta and Gail, who share parenting duties